 D. Records of maintenance and repair activities.
 Parties responsible for the operation and maintenance of a stormwater management device shall provide records of all maintenance and repairs to the LID Authority, upon request, and shall retain those records for five years.

 E. Failure to maintain.
-If the responsible person fails to meet the requirements of the inspection agreement, the LID Authority, may take action to restore the stormwater management device after 30 days' written notice.
+If the responsible person fails to meet the requirements of the inspection agreement, the LID Authority may take action to restore the stormwater management device after 30 days' written notice.
 If the violation is an immediate threat to public health or public safety, 24 hours' notice shall be sufficient prior to actions required to return the facility or practice to proper working condition.
-The LID Authority may assess the owner(s) of the facility for the cost of repair work which shall be a lien on the property.
+The LID Authority may assess the owner(s) of the facility for the cost of repair work, which shall be a lien on the property.

 § 410-26.
 Enforcement; violations and penalties; appeals.

-A. The LID Authority or an authorized agent of the LID Authority shall enforce these regulations, and may pursue all remedies for violations, including a written enforcement order.
+A. The LID Authority or an authorized agent of the LID Authority shall enforce these regulations and may pursue all remedies for violations, including a written enforcement order.
 If remediation is required, the order may set forth a deadline when work shall be completed.
 Said order may advise that failure to remedy violations may require the Town of Winchendon to correct violations and to obtain reimbursement from the property owner.
-Within 30 days after correcting the violation, the violator and the property owner shall be notified of the costs incurred by the Town of Winchendon including administrative costs.
+Within 30 days after correcting the violation, the violator and the property owner shall be notified of the costs incurred by the Town of Winchendon, including administrative costs.

-B. Criminal penalties and non-criminal disposition.
+B. Criminal penalties and noncriminal disposition.
 Any person who violates any provision of the Town of Winchendon LID Bylaw, or any regulation, order or permit issued thereunder, may be ordered to correct the violation and/or shall be punished as provided by Town bylaw.
-The LID Bylaw will include the provisions for non-criminal disposition of complaints.
+The LID Bylaw will include the provisions for noncriminal disposition of complaints.

 C. Appeals.
 The decisions or orders of the LID Authority may be appealed to a court of competent jurisdiction.